16 Healthiest Starbucks Foods to Order in 2025

 Made with cage-free egg whites, Monterey Jack cheese and plenty of fire-roasted red peppers, these bites are cooked using the sous vide method for optimal texture.
 These bites are notably one of the healthiest foods from Starbucks for those who need a low-calorie yet protein-rich breakfast.

 With a serving of two bites having 12 grams of protein, they’ll help to keep you feeling full throughout the morning, while also supporting muscle maintenance and recovery.
 Eggs are additionally a good source of vitamin B12, selenium and choline.
+The cheese does add a little sodium and fat, but that shouldn’t be a concern for most people with a varied and balanced diet.

 If you need a light snack that won’t weigh you down, any of the Egg Bite flavors will be some of the healthiest Starbucks food you can choose.
 If the nutritional values are of concern, just make sure you pair this dish with a healthy beverage, such as a sugar-free Starbucks drink, to keep your meal balanced.